OB-lab/James-et-al.-2023-MolecularEcology/README.md

 * *doMajorMinor 3: uses pre-defined major and minor alleles from the snp-sites.txt file*

 This generated a [pop]-freq.mafs file per population.
 Custom R scripts (available upon request) were used to combine files from each population together.
 We retained sites if they were sampled in at least three individuals in each natural population and at least five individuals in each tail of the MAGIC population, in which 565 auxin genes were retained.
 To filter for a MAF > 0.05 while retaining invariant sites, we used custom R scripts to replace all allele frequencies that are less than 0.05 with 0, which was done per population or tail.
-File: [alleleFreqsAll .tar.gz](Data%20files/alleleFreqsAll.tar.gz)
+File: [alleleFreqsAll.tar.gz](Data%20files/alleleFreqsAll.tar.gz)

 # Genetic clustering of populations

 ## Phylogeny

 We generated a maximum likelihood phylogeny in ```IQ-TREE v1.6.12``` [(Nguyen et al., 2015)](https://pubmed.ncbi.nlm.nih.gov/25371430/) using the polymorphisms-aware phylogenetic model.
 We used sites that were variable across all populations and the MAGIC population with MAF > 0.05.
 We used custom R scripts to thin SNPs by retaining one unlinked SNP per auxin gene – to examine robustness of results, this was repeated five times to obtain five different sets of unlinked SNPs.
 Results remained consistent across the different sets.
-Input files: [Phylogeny input](Data%20files/Phylogeny input)
+Input files: [Phylogeny input](Data%20files/Phylogeny%20input)

 We first used ```ModelFinder``` [(Kalyaanamoorthy et al., 2017)]( https://www.nature.com/articles/nmeth.4285) to determine the best-fit substitution model for the data: